steffmeister/convertico/README.md

 found in the bin directory of the output folder.

 #### Requirements
  * Android SDK (adjust convertico.config.php accordingly)
+ * Some settings in the Android SDK manager
+ * ANT Compiler (in Ubuntu this is in package "ant")

 #### Parameters
 Those are optional.
  * --android-package-name
- * --android-target-sdk, defaults to 19
+ * --android-target-sdk, defaults to "android-19"
  * --android-min-sdk, defaults to target-sdk
  * --android-version-code, defaults to 1
  * --android-version-name, defaults to "1.0"